Chaco War: Armies

 Bolivian infantry forces were armed with the latest in foreign weapons, including DWM Maxim M1904 and M1911 machine guns, Czechoslovak ZB vz.
-26 and Vickers-Berthier light machine guns, Mauser-type Czechoslovak VZ-24 7.65 mm rifles (mosquetones) and Schmeisser MP-28 II 9 mm submachine guns.
-At the outset, the Paraguayan troops used a motley collection of small arms, including the German Maxim, the British Vickers, and the Browning MG38 water-cooled machine guns, and the Danish Madsen light machine gun.
+26 and Vickers-Berthier light machine guns, Mauser-type Czechoslovak Vz.
+24 7.65 mm rifles (mosquetones) and Schmeisser MP-28 II 9 mm submachine guns.
+At the outset, the Paraguayan troops used a motley collection of small arms, including the German Maxim, the British Vickers, the Browning MG38 water-cooled machine guns, and the Danish Madsen light machine gun.
 The primary service rifle was the M1927 7.65 mm Paraguayan Long Rifle, a Mauser design based on the M1909 Argentine Long Rifle and manufactured by the Oviedo arsenal in Spain.
-The M1927 rifle, which tended to overheat in rapid fire, proved highly unpopular with the Paraguyan soldiers.
+The M1927 rifle, which tended to overheat in rapid fire, proved highly unpopular with the Paraguayan soldiers.
 Some M1927 rifles experienced catastrophic receiver failures, a fault that was later traced to faulty ammunition.
 After the commencement of hostilities, Paraguay captured sufficient numbers of Bolivian VZ-24 rifles and MP 28 submachine guns (nicknamed piripipi) to equip all of its front-line infantry forces.

 Paraguay had a population only a third as large as that of Bolivia (880,000 vs. 2,150,000).
 However, Paraguay gained the upper hand because of its innovative style of fighting, centered on rapid marches and flanking encirclements, compared to Bolivia's more conventional strategy.
 In June 1932, the Paraguayan Army totaled about 4,026 men (355 combat officers, 146 surgeons and non-combatant officers, 200 cadets, 690 NCOs and 2,653 soldiers).
 Both racially and culturally, the Paraguayan Army was practically homogeneous.
 Almost all of its soldiers were European-Guaraní mestizos.
-Bolivia's army, however, were mostly of the Altiplano's aboriginals of Quechua or Aymará descent (90% of the infantry troops), the lower-ranking officers were of Spanish or other European ancestry, and the army commander-in-chief Hans Kundt was German.
+Bolivia's army, however, were mostly descended from the Altiplano's aboriginals of Quechua or Aymará (90% of the infantry troops), while the lower-ranking officers were of Spanish or other European ancestry, and the army commander-in-chief, Hans Kundt, was German.
 Although the Bolivian army had more manpower, it never mobilized more than 60,000 men, and no more than two-thirds of its army were ever on the Chaco.
 Paraguay, on the other hand, mobilized its entire army.
 A British diplomat reported in 1932 that the average Bolivian had never been anywhere close to the Chaco and "had not the slightest expectation of visiting it in the course of his life."
 Most Bolivians had little interest in fighting, let alone dying, for the Chaco.
 Furthermore, the typical Bolivian soldier was a Quechua or Aymara peasant conscript accustomed to life high in the Andes Mountains and did not fare well in the low-lying, hot, and humid land of the Chaco.